 Dragons will have no time for relationships due to being occupied by their work and career throughout the year, even though they long for love.
 It is unlikely that they will fall in love even though they will have opportunities to date the opposite sex.

 They will have more opportunities for romantic relationships at the end of the year; however, they will be brief.
-The worst months for them with regard to romantic relationships will fall in the first, third, fifth, and seventh Chinese lunar months.
+The worst months for them with regard to romantic relationships will fall in the third, fifth, and seventh Chinese lunar months.

 They should never be self-centered and conceited, or they will lose the love and relationships they have with people.